crackheadakira/Sodapop/README.md

 # Sodapop, a local file music player with a sleek modern UI.
+(Linux only for the time being)
 ## This is a work in progress, so there may be bugs.
 If you do find any, please report them in the Issues tab.

 <p align="center"><img src="https://i.imgur.com/SjYdnLq.png" width="100%"/></p>